molefrog/fpjs-login-demo/README.md

 ## 3. Wiring It Up

-Alright, now it's time to implement a real authentication which will rely on email and password stored in a database.
-To do that, we're going to create a SQLite database and provision it with some users.
-Let's initialize a new database file and create `users` table.
+Now it's time to implement real authentication that will rely on email and password stored in a database.
+To do that, we'll create a SQLite database and provision it with some users.
+Let's initialize a new database file and create a `users` table.
 Tip: to speed things up, use a GUI client like SQLPro.

 ```sql
 CREATE TABLE "users" (